Anodontia: Associated syndromes

 Hypodontia and anodontia are frequently associated with a multitude of genetic disorders and syndromes, approximately 70.
 Syndromes particularly involved with ectodermal involvement are a prime circumstance for anodontia to occur, some examples of these are: Rieger's, Robinson's and focal dermal hypoplasia.
 Three syndromes which classically have signs of anodontia are oculomandibulodyscephaly, mesoectodermal dysplasia and ectodermal dysplasia.
 In cases of oculomandibulodyscephaly there are no permanent teeth but there are deciduous teeth present.
 In mesoectodermal dysplasia the symptoms are anodontia and hypodontia.
 In cases of ectodermal dysplasia oligodontia is also present.

 Other symptoms associated with anodontia include: Alopecia, loss of sweat glands, cleft lip or palate, or missing finger nails.

 Diagnosis

 Anodontia can be diagnosed when a baby does not begin to develop teeth around the age of 12 to 13 months or when a child does not develop their permanent teeth by the age of 10.
 The dentist can use a special X-ray, such as a panoramic image, to check if there are any teeth developing.
 There is also a higher risk for a child to develop anodontia if their parent has this disorder as well.
 In the absence of all permanent teeth, anodontia will be diagnosed.
-If between one to five teeth are missing, this will be diagnosed as hypodontia.
+If between one and five teeth are missing, this will be diagnosed as hypodontia.
 In the absence of six or more teeth, this will be diagnosed as oligodontia.